AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/5-Explore-and-configure-the-AWS-Management-Console/5.4Create-And-Use-Dashboard-Widgets/index.md

 ![AWS Support](/images/5-console/5.4/12.png?width=90pc)
 ![AWS Support](/images/5-console/5.4/13.png?width=90pc)

-- In addition, the remaining **widgets** such as: **Managed instances, Ops summary, Patch compliance,** do not show the corresponding values ​​and AWS has instructed to **Go to Systems Manager, Go to OpsCenter, Go to Patch Manager** to set up
+- Additionally, other **widgets** such as: **Managed instances, Ops summary, Patch compliance** do not yet display corresponding values, and AWS has provided guidance to **Go to Systems Manager, Go to OpsCenter, Go to Patch Manager** for setup

 ![AWS Support](/images/5-console/5.4/14.png?width=90pc)

-Note: **Managed instances, Ops summary, Patch compliance,** are all part of AWS Systems Manager, you can learn more via the link [What is AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)
+Note: **Managed instances, Ops summary, Patch compliance** are all part of the AWS Systems Manager service.
+You can learn more through the link [What is AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)

-Congratulations, You have completed the lab
+Congratulations!
+You have completed the lab.